apinanyogaratnam/apinanyogaratnam/README.md

 [Resume](https://drive.google.com/file/d/1RF8Kjd7INjPSKsvQLISNwa2SqWiJCGTQ/view) (a new version available soon)

 ## Currently working on
+- a major in mathematics
+- a minor in psychology
+- a minor in linguistics
 - My Personal Website 👨🏾‍💻
 - A fullstack web application 🌎
 - A mobile application 📱